drewtu2/eece5640/hw4/q1/README.md

 2. [Parallel Gaussian](parallel_gaussian)
     Of coures... sometimes its the exercise of reinventing the wheel that's important, not necessarily the wheel itself.
-This one actally runs faster.
+Performs a gaussian elmination which is parallelized by OpenMP.

 [eigen_library]: https://eigen.tuxfamily.org/dox/group__TutorialLinearAlgebra.html
 [parallel_gaussian]: https://www.cs.rutgers.edu/~venugopa/parallel_summer2012/ge.html